MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/audio-conferencing-in-office-365/assign-microsoft-as-the-audio-conferencing-provider.md

 # Assign Microsoft as the audio conferencing provider

-An audio conferencing provider supplies the  *conference bridge*  .
+An audio conferencing provider supplies the *conference bridge*.
 The conference bridge provides the dial-in phone numbers, PINs, and conference IDs for meetings that are created.
 You only need to assign an audio conferencing provider to people who are going to schedule or lead Skype for Business or Microsoft Teams meetings.

-If you want to be able to see **Microsoft** listed as the audio provider, you must assign an ** Audio Conferencing** license to the user.
+If you want to be able to see **Microsoft** listed as the audio provider, you must assign an **Audio Conferencing** license to the user.

 > [!NOTE]
 > If you assign an **Audio Conferencing** license to a person who doesn't have a third-party audio conferencing provider, Microsoft is automatically assigned as the audio conferencing provider.
-You can[Assign a third-party as the audio conferencing provider](assign-a-third-party-as-the-audio-conferencing-provider.md) if needed.
+You can [Assign a third-party as the audio conferencing provider](assign-a-third-party-as-the-audio-conferencing-provider.md) if needed.

 ## Assign Microsoft as the audio conferencing provider